hassanreyes/SampleLoggingApp/README.md

 After the application has performed the selected operation, it will show a report of the elapsed time.
 An special report is throwout for Athena and Elasticsearch query execution.
 Since each query is executed the given number of times it will show a report with the mean time of: Query Execution Time, Data Fetching Time, Engine Execution Time and Data Scanned.

+### TODO

+1. Create a Terraform/CloudFormation script to create all needed AWS resources.

+2. Go deep in performance statistics. p.e.
+StdDev.

+3. Let user define (perhaps by configuration) the query or queries to be executed.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details